 Valens to Hold Conference Call to Discuss Financial Results for the Second Quarter of Fiscal 2019

-KELOWNA, B.C., July 9, 2019 /PRNewswire/ - Valens GroWorks Corp.
-(TSXV: VGW, OTC: VGWCF) (the "Company" or "Valens"), a multi-licensed, vertically integrated provider of cannabis products and services focused on various proprietary extraction methodologies, distillation, cannabinoid isolation and purification, as well as associated quality testing, is pleased to confirm it will issue its second quarter financial results, for the period ended May 31, 2019, on Monday, July 15, 2019 after markets close.
+KELOWNA, BC, July 9, 2019 /PRNewswire/ - Valens GroWorks Corp.
+(CSE: VGW) (TSXV: VGW) (OTC: VGWCF) (the "Company" or "Valens"), a multi-licensed, vertically integrated provider of cannabis products and services focused on various proprietary extraction methodologies, distillation, cannabinoid isolation and purification, as well as associated quality testing, is pleased to confirm it will issue its second quarter financial results, for the period ended May 31, 2019, on Monday, July 15, 2019 after markets close.

 Conference Call Details